Data protection for community groups

 This page is not intended for larger organisations with paid staff.
 Larger voluntary sector organisations will find useful information on the Brighton & Hove Community Works website.
 The Information Commissioner’s Office provides more thorough information about data protection for all organisations.

 There are rules set out in law which all organisations, including community groups, must follow in order to help protect people’s data and privacy.
-From 25th May 2018, the previous legislation, the Data Protection Act, is replaced by a new piece of legislation: the General Data Protection Regulation (GDPR).
+From the end of the Brexit transition period on 31st December 2020, the relevant legislation for organisations in the UK is the UK General Data Protection Regulation (UK GDPR), and the Data Protection Act of 2018.

-A lot of the GDPR is very similar to the Data Protection Act, but there are some changes.
-This page provides information your group needs to comply with GDPR.
+This sheet provides information your group needs to comply with UK GDPR.
 If you had not already thought about data protection, there will be lots that is new to you.
-If you were already on top of your data protection responsibilities you may still need to make some small changes to how you collect, store and use people’s data.
+If you were already on top of your data protection responsibilities before Brexit, it is unlikely you will need to make any changes to how you collect, store and use people’s data.
+You should check your policies and procedures, however, to make sure they refer to the correct legislation.
+If you deal with personal data from people living outside the UK, you should check with the Information Commissioner’s Office (ICO) for their latest guidance and make any necessary changes.

 What personal data does your group collect, store and use?